codefoster/iot-workshop/instructions.md

 1. Communicating with a camera device
 1. Using SSH and SCP to deploy to the device
 1. Getting familiar with node and npm
-1. Having a basis for a cool IoT idea
 1. Azure IoT Hub and Cognitive Services

 All of this in just 65 lines of code.